-Trains to the start and finish from both Basel and Stuttgart Airports takes approximately 2.5/3.5 hours and cost from 21 Euros one way.
+Trains to the start and finish from both Basel and Stuttgart Airports take approximately 2.5/3.5 hours and cost from 25 Euros one way.

-Connections can be sourced using these rail websites for Switzerland use www.sbb.ch and Deutsche Bahn for Germany, searches should be made using: Basel or Stuttgart Flughaven to: 'Schonachbach, Schonach im Schwarzwald' and from: 'Multen Belchenbahn Talstation, Aitern'.
+Train connections can be sourced using these rail websites for Switzerland use www.sbb.ch and Deutsche Bahn for Germany.
+Searches should be made using: Basel or Stuttgart Flughaven to: 'Schonachbach, Schonach im Schwarzwald' and departing from: 'Multen Belchenbahn Talstation, Aitern'.
 Please note that timetables are only available 3 months in advance.
-Departing trains are also possible from Munstertal - to reach this station taxis cost approximately 50 Euros.

 Alternatively you may wish to travel entirely by rail or coach in which case many high speed trains link into these cities from other European cities.
 For more suggested travel links please refer to our Booking & Information pages for further details.